 Many high-net-worth individuals are in positions of high visibility or public service.
 Political leaders, celebrities, and business executives risk having the details of their divorce exposed to the public by journalists, busybodies, or unethical acquaintances.
 An attorney who understands these concerns can help spouses keep their divorce private by requesting certain records be sealed or by ensuring the details of parenting or asset division agreements are not available to the public.

 Meet with a Kane County High Net Worth Divorce Lawyer

-At Shaw Family Law, P.C., our highly skilled St. Charles, IL divorce attorneys have extensive experience working with individuals who are considering or going through a divorce involving high net worth assets.
+At Shaw Sanders, P.C., our highly skilled St. Charles, IL divorce attorneys have extensive experience working with individuals who are considering or going through a divorce involving high net worth assets.
 We know what issues to look for and will anticipate potential problems so we can address them before they become a headache.
 Contact our offices today to schedule a confidential consultation at 630-584-5550.